Menu

 Hochzeitssuppe (Wedding Soup)

 Hochzeitsuppe is a German wedding soup that is often a highly anticipated feature of wedding receptions, though it is also eaten for everyday meals when time permits.
 The soup includes a clear chicken broth, thick noodles, a mix of chicken and small meatballs, and fresh vegetables.
-The entire dish is typically garnished with an Eierstich, a savory egg custard.
+The entire dish is typically garnished with an eierstich, a savory egg custard.
 Often served as a starter, first to the bride and groom and then the guests, Hochzeitsuppe symbolizes good luck for the newlyweds.
 Various recipes for this traditional soup exist across Germany, and while some families add raisins to sweeten the broth, others prefer to eat the soup with a hearty hunk of raisin bread.
-Recipe Servings: Serves 8

 Prep Time